Rodger B. MacGowan: Personal

+MacGowan enjoyed music, especially movie scores by Jerry Goldsmith, for inspiration while painting.
+He was married and lived in Santa Monica, California.
+He died on February 21, 2025 of pneumonia.

 Partial list of box cover art by company

 MacGowan is a prolific artist, having created over 275 pieces of box cover art for over twenty different wargame companies.
 A partial list includes: